Nicholas3223/moneyhub/README.md

 The RowContainer component was not used in the end because the display:flex; property was interfering with the Valuation changes layout.
 I had originally deleted some of the CSS properties but I was not sure if that was what the task required so I just used the AccountList component instead.
 I had originally changed the css properties of the RowContainer but saw the comment at the top saying this component shouldn’t be altered.

 If I had more time I would have fixed the sidebar as when it is in laptop view it doesn’t extend all the way to the bottom of the screen.
 Also I would have liked to add some unit tests for the components as I have only unit tested the util functions in modules/property-details/utils.

+The ValuationResults component used the colours that were used in the design mocks.
+I would have maybe looked at the colours from the Edit Account button and how they fit in with the colours in the ValuationResults.
+I know that the components used in the Input component could have been used in a more modular way with some more reusable components but I ran out of time.

 The styled-components library was nice to use.
 I had not had any experience with it before and found it quite a simple and instinctive way to create little components.